giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 2. Open the newly extracted file using Asset Editor.
 And navigate to the 'Header List' section, and edit all entries with the `<SourceTeam>` name into your desired team, for example, McLaren.

 It would be easier to edit these using Notepad++, you can easily replace the names and it would retain formatting.
 Paste everything back into AssetEditor once done.

+3. Once you're finished replacing the team names, save your newly edited .uasset file into your 'ToPack' folder with the directory,

+`ToPack/F1Manager22/Content/Cars/RaceTeam/<TargetTeam>/Materials/MI_<TargetTeam>_MaterialMask.uasset`

+## Masking out the metallic parts of the livery

+It is possible to enable metallic finish by editing the `Livery_materialmask.uasset` file.

+1. Create a mask for the parts of the livery you want to be metallic, then add black fill layer on the bottom.
+All parts masked in black will be metallic.
+You can then adjust the roughness using the `Livery_masks.tga` file if you want a smoother or rougher metallic finish.

+You can find Livery mask files here:
+`F1Manager22/Content/Cars/RaceTeam/<TargetTeam>/Textures`

+2. Pack your texture files in Unreal Engine and copy the newly cooked .uasset files into your 'ToPack' directory for that team.

+`ToPack/F1Manager22/Content/Cars/RaceTeam/<TargetTeam>/Textures`

+3. Repack your .uasset files into .pak using the repacker from Albomis

+## Closing Notes

+Mercedes has its own Material Instance file which is a bit different to the Aston and Williams.
+It has fresnel variables built-in which is absent in the other two Material Instance files.
+Try to experiment with it to see which metallic finish you prefer.